George W. Landau

 Ambassador Landau is a member of the Council on Foreign Relations and The American Academy of Diplomacy.
 He served on the Board of Governors of the Metropolitan Club of New York and is also a member of the Metropolitan Club of Washington, D.C., the American Foreign Service Association, and DACOR.

-Ambassador Landau is a Board member of Emigrant Savings Bank, the Brazil Equity Fund, Chile Fund, Latin American Investment Fund, Latin American Equity Fund, Emerging Markets Telecommunications Fund, Emerging Markets Infrastructure Fund, the Global Asset Management Funds, and the Fundación Chile in Santiago, Chile.
+Ambassador Landau wasa Board member of Emigrant Savings Bank, the Brazil Equity Fund, Chile Fund, Latin American Investment Fund, Latin American Equity Fund, Emerging Markets Telecommunications Fund, Emerging Markets Infrastructure Fund, the Global Asset Management Funds, and the Fundación Chile in Santiago, Chile.
 He is President of the Council of Advisors, Latin America of Guardian Industries.
 He served on the Advisory Committee of the Export-Import Bank in 1990 and 1991.

 Ambassador Landau married the former Maria A. Jobst in 1947.
 They have two sons – Robert, a former Deputy Commissioner of Labor for the State of Alaska who now practices law in Anchorage; and Christopher, a partner in the law firm Kirkland & Ellis, Washington, D.C.
+Ambassador George Landau passed away on October 9, 2018 at the age of 98 years old.